mazyaar/Advanced-Static-Analysis/README.md

 # Advanced-Static-Analysis
 Advanced static analysis is a technique used to analyze the code and structure of malware without executing it.
+This can help us identify the malware’s behavior and weaknesses and develop signatures for antivirus software to detect it.
+By analyzing the code and structure of malware, researchers can also better understand how it works and develop new techniques for defending against it.